 More in detail, results (i) and (ii) are obtained by focusing on the vignette where partners have the same labor market status.
-Result (i) indicates that the gender of the partner proposing a chores allocation significantly influences perceptions of social appropriateness.
-Specifically, in middle and older generations, a woman who proposes a self-beneficial distribution of chores is stigmatized more than a man making the same proposal.
-This demonstrates a bias in how chores allocations are evaluated, reinforcing implicit gendered expectations.
+Result (i) indicates that the gender of the person proposing a chores allocation greatly affects how socially acceptable this proposal is perceived to be by the middle and the elder generation, but not the young adults.
+Specifically, in elder groups, a woman who proposes a distribution of chores that benefits herself but harms her partner is stigmatized more than a man making the same proposal.

-Regarding result (ii), we find that when the woman proposes the allocation, deviations from the equality norm are judged asymmetrically by the middle and older generations, providing evidence of a double standard.
-A woman who offers to contribute less than her partner to household chores is rated as less appropriate than when offering to contribute more, whereas the same pattern does not hold when the man proposes the chores allocation.
-This bias may help explain why time-use data continue to show gender differences in the division of family chores, despite the social norm favoring an equal split between partners when they have the same working arrangements.
+Concerning result (ii), we find that deviations from the equality norm are judged asymmetrically by the middle and the elder generation, evidencing the existence of a double standard.
+A woman who offers to contribute less than her partner to household chores is rated by the middle and the elder generation as less appropriate than when offering to contribute more.
+But the same does not hold for a man in a similar situation.